misoy/finance-tracker/README.md

 # Finance Tracker App

 This is a Finance tracker app.
-This is developed on Ruby 3.0.0.
+This is developed on Rails 6.1.3.

 Visit Finance tracker app (https://ror-training-finance-tracker.herokuapp.com/)